nlpsuperstar/nlp_team_project/README.md

 #### 3. Findings & Next Phase

 Using Natural Language Processing techniques such as stemming, lemmatization, sentiment analysis and word distributions amongst the different languages, we were able to analyze and compare repositories written in JavaScript to those not written in JavaScript.
-Through our analysis, we found the most frequently used words used by repositories written in JavaSript versus those not written in JavaScript, most frequently used bigrams, created word clouds, as well as sentiment analysis
+Through our analysis, we found the most frequently used words used by repositories written in JavaSript versus those not written in JavaScript, most frequently used bigrams, created word clouds, as well as sentiment analysis.

 With a baseline of ~60.5%, we were able to create machine learning models that were able to successfuly predict whether or not a repository was written in JavaScript or not with an accuracy of 77.78%.
 The features given to our models were the clean, stemmed and lemmatized versions of our data, and our top performing model was Mulinomial Naive Bayes model.